 - They are diurnal and remain active during the day.

 - They are social animals and live in groups known as troops.
 The size of a troop ranges from 3 to 20 individuals.
-A troop will have roughly equal sex ratio of males and females.
+A troop will have a roughly equal sex ratio of males and females.
 However, most troops have more females than males.

 - Each morning, male individuals of a troop give morning howls in a chorus manner, which are answered by males of the other troops.
 They also make howls when they are moving to a new feeding site.
 As howler monkeys do not have a well-defined territory, a troop usually shares parts of their home range with other troops.
 So their howls help to define, protect, and clarify the claim of a troop on feeding sites in their home range.
 The howls they make let the other troops know their location, and so they do not need to constantly patrol their territories.
 Through howling, weaker troops can recognize the location of strong troops and avoid entering that region.
 Their howls help to restrict conflicts between the troops.

-- As howler monkeys mostly eat leaves of the trees, which have a very little nutritional value, so they must be cautious about the energy they expend.
+- As howler monkeys mostly eat leaves of the trees, which have very little nutritional value, so they must be cautious about the energy they expend.
 That is why they rest for half of their waking day.
 Male members of the troops protect the troop from predators and other troops and allow the females to reproduce and take care of the young.

 Howler Monkey Adaptations